 Criterion with desired outcome Attainment Rating Audit Evidence Audit Finding Corrective action required and timeframe for completion (days) Criterion 2.3.1 Service providers shall ensure there are sufficient health care and support workers on duty at all times to provide culturally and clinically safe services.
 PA Low At the time this audit was undertaken, there was a significant national health workforce shortage.
 Findings in this audit relating to staff shortages should be read in the context of this national issue.
-As per the ARRC contract with Te Whatu Ora Health New Zealand Hauora a Toi Bay of Plenty, an aged care facility providing hospital level care is required to have at least one registered nurse on duty at all times; however, the service has been unable to provide a registered nurse on site at times for hospital level care residents.
-It was noted that the service has attempted to mitigate the risk of this situation by utilising an on-call process with the unit manager and clinical manager at all times.
-The shifts not covered by RNs are all covered by level 4 medication competent HCAs.
-The service has submitted Section 31 notifications when this has occurred.
-The service does not have sufficient numbers of registered nurses to have a RN on duty at all times as per the ARRC contract D17.4 a. i.
-Ensure a registered nurse is on duty at all times to meet the requirements of the ARRC contract D17.4 a. i.
-90 days
+As per the ARRC contract with Te Whatu Ora -Hauora a Toi Bay of Plenty, an aged care facility providing hospital level care is required to have at least one registered nurse on duty at all times; however, the service has been unable to provide a registered nurse on site at times for hospital level care residents.
+It was noted that the service has attempted to mitigate the risk of this situation by utilising an on-call process with the unit manager, clinical coordinator, and virtual nurse service.
+The shifts not covered by RN's were all covered by enrolled nurses, or level 4 HCAs, some of whom are internationally qualified nurses, (without NZ registration) and all were medication competent.
+The service has submitted Section 31 notifications when this The service has not had sufficient numbers of registered nurses to have an RN on duty at all times as per the ARRC contract D17.4 a. i.
+Ensure a registered nurse is always on duty to meet the requirements of the ARRC contract D17.4 a. i.
+90 days has occurred.